General manager (basketball)

-In the National Basketball Association and Women's National Basketball Association, the General Manager or GM of a team typically controls player transactions and bears the primary responsibility on behalf of the team during contract negotiations with players.

-The general manager is also normally the person who hires and fires the coaching staff, including the head coach.
+In basketball leagues such as the NBA and WNBA, the general manager (GM) of a team typically handles player transactions, manages contract negotiations, and has the power to hire and dismiss a head coach, as well as their coaching staff.
+They also decide which players to draft in the NBA draft.

 The exact title and responsibilities held by a general manager can vary from team to team.
 Some teams choose to have both a general manager and a President of Basketball Operations.
-For example, when Red Auerbach was team president of the Boston Celtics in the 1980s, Jan Volk, the team's GM from 1984-1997, reported to Auerbach regarding basketball-related decisions.
+For example, when Red Auerbach was team president of the Boston Celtics in the 1980s, Jan Volk, the team's GM from 1984 to 1997, reported to Auerbach regarding basketball-related decisions.
 Others, such as the Minnesota Lynx of the WNBA, have a general manager who is also Chief Executive Officer of the organization, effectively reporting only to the owner.

-Still others will place player personnel decisions in the hands of a head coach; for example, when Don Nelson became coach of the Milwaukee Bucks in 1976, he also became its general manager.
-In these cases, coaching staffs generally report to a different executive officer within the organization.
+In some cases, teams have made active head coaches their team's general manager while still retaining head coaching duties.
+For example, when Don Nelson became coach of the Milwaukee Bucks in 1976, he also acted as the general manager.